 We’ll finish the day with a visit to the one of the oldest temples in Beijing—cost of tickets included in the price of the hike.

 We begin the hike at a village near the Miaofengshan Temple in the western district of Mentougou, and hike up a hill trail to get on to a nice easy-going path that leads through the mountains.
 The initial climb will take approximately 40 minutes, and for the rest of the hike the path is either flat, downhill, or on a gentle uphill gradient.

 The trail through the mountains first leads along a broad hillside and past a farmer’s house, on the way to a pine forest that is a good place to hunt for mushrooms and medicinal herbs.
 We sometimes see donkeys carrying loaded baskets when we walk through here.
 On the other side of the pine forest is a broad plateau where we’ll stop for our lunch break.
 Looking east from the plateau we can see the network of roads and small settlements that eventually lead toward urban Beijing.

-After lunch, and a rest, we’ll follow a pilgrims' trail down to Dajuesi Temple.
-The trail is paved with rocks, and along the way we will pass the ruins of old teahouses that served refreshments to those travelling to the temples in the area.
+After lunch, and a rest, we’ll continue down the pilgrims' trail down to Dajue Temple.
+The trail is paved with rocks, and along the way we will pass the ruins of old teahouses that served refreshments to those travelling between the temples in the area.
 It's quite a peaceful area, and on previous visits we have seen people meditating, and playing flutes.

 More about Dajue Temple